Vin Diesel Says He ‘Protected’ Dwayne Johnson Through Feud

 Vin also said that in his house, The Rock is known as “Uncle Dwayne” and despite any differences Diesel and Johnson may have had recently, he is “always rooting” for his Fast and Furious co-star.

 What exactly happened between Johnson and Diesel is still a mystery.
-Following the wrap up of production of Fate of the Furious, the eighth Fast and Furious film which opens in theaters this weekend, Dwayne Johnson had taken to Instagram to release a video commending his female costars but commenting that when it came to his male costars, “some conduct themselves as stand up men and true professionals, while others don’t.”
+Following the wrap up of production of Fate of the Furious, the eighth Fast and Furious film, which opens in theaters next weekend, Dwayne Johnson had taken to Instagram to release a video commending his female co-stars but commenting that when it came to his male costars, “some conduct themselves as stand up men and true professionals, while others don’t.”

-Rumors from the set indicated Dwayne was referring to Vin Diesel and a few days after The Rock’s post, Vin had taken to social media himself to say that everything was okay and it would all be revealed in good time.
+Rumors from the set indicated Dwayne was referring to Vin Diesel, and a few days after The Rock’s post, Vin took to social media himself to say that everything was okay and it would all be revealed in good time.
 So was there an actual fight brewing between Diesel and Johnson or was something else going on?

-Diesel’s on screen love interest, Michelle Rodriguez dismissed the alleged feud as two friends who were as close as brothers just having one of those family fights.
-And Vin’s fellow Furious bros, Scott Eastwood and Jason Statham, chose to stay pretty mum on the subject.
+Diesel’s on-screen love interest, Michelle Rodriguez, dismissed the alleged feud as two friends who were as close as brothers just having one of those family fights.
+And Vin’s fellow Furious brothers, Scott Eastwood and Jason Statham, chose to stay pretty mum on the subject.
 Still, there are other theories floating out there as to why this feud might have occurred.

-One theory is that Vin Diesel is still dealing with sudden death of his friend and costar Paul Walker.
+One theory is that Vin Diesel is still dealing with the sudden death of his friend and co-star Paul Walker.
 Being reunited with the cast and playing a role without the support of his friend might be a little more than Diesel could handle.
 Perhaps Vin had reached the “anger” part of the stages of grief and some of Diesel’s angst was getting projected onto the rest of the cast.

 Shout out to Universal for protecting the integrity of a saga built on true brotherhood… F8 is only 28 days away!